Seeing Stars: Hollywood Award Ceremonies

 The most important annual celebrity event in Show Biz takes place late each winter (usually in late February or early March), right here in Los Angeles.
 It's Oscar Night, that dazzling evening when the prestigious Academy Awards are presented for the year's best achievements in motion pictures.

 And if you act early enough, it's possible for you to

 be on the red carpet, watching the celebrity arrivals (see

 the details below).

-The 88th annual Academy Awards will be presented on Sunday, February 28, 2016, at the Dolby Theatre (formerly known as the Kodak Theatre), at Hollywood & Highland.The host will be Chris Rock.
+The 88th annual Academy Awards were presented on Sunday, February 28, 2016, at the Dolby Theatre (formerly known as the Kodak Theatre), at Hollywood & Highland.The host was Chris Rock.

 Oscar presenters in

 2015 included Ben Affleck, Jennifer Aniston, Cate Blanchett, Benedict